linorobot/kinematics/README.md

 The library requires the following robot's specification as an input:

   - Robot's maximum RPM
-  - Distance between wheels (base width)
+  - Distance between wheels (Front-Left and Front-Rear )
   - Wheel's Diameter

 ## Functions